Bishop Raica Extends Dispensation Through May 23

-Due to the continuing COVID-19 pandemic, His Excellency Steven John Raica has officially extended the dispensation order through Sunday, May 23, 2021, which is Pentecost Sunday.
+Due to the continuing COVID-19 pandemic, His Excellency Steven John Raica has again extended the dispensation order through Sunday, May 23, 2021, which is Pentecost Sunday.

-The extension was announced on November 17 and includes Holy Mass on Sundays and Holy Days of Obligation.
+The extension was announced on March 5 and includes Holy Mass on Sundays and Holy Days of Obligation.
 You may view/download/print the letter in both English and Spanish below within this article (in PDF format).

 As you know, St. Patrick parishioners have many options for observing Holy Mass, either in person or online.
 You may attend in person but must wear a mask at all times, use hand sanitizer, which is made available in the narthex, and adhere to social distancing guidelines.
 You may also view Mass from our Live Stream page at 10 a.m. every Sunday (and posted later that day as a recorded video) as well as from our Facebook page.